cosmo3769/canny_edge_detection_openCV/README.md

 # canny_edge_detection_openCV

+## openCV

+openCV is a library of programming functions mainly aimed at computer vision.
+It has many applications(motion detection, object detection, face recognition, edge detection etc.).
+It is mainly the best library to play with images.
+Here is the edge detction application.

 **The Canny edge detector is an edge detection operator that uses a multi-stage algorithm to detect a wide range of edges in images**

 ###### GRAYSCALE CONVERSION